Mobility Work is launching a brand new series to highlight maintenance careers.

 Studying at ICAM was a very enriching experience that allowed me to learn more about the industrial field.
 Thanks to apprenticeship and to my several experiences (including an internship as a qualified technician at an Irish company specialized in rubber as well as multiple social and industrial missions), I was able to put into practice what I was learning and to also know myself better.

 Did you notice any major difference between these two trainings?

 Yes, especially theoretically as we almost never study mathematical tools during the two-year training even if they are essential.
 The positive thing about it is that it’s a great way to already know the industrial world.
 This kind of formation is perfect to learn how to use your knowledge in a professional environment.

 What can you say about how maintenance is studied and seen in an engineering school?

 The learning units about maintenance aren’t developed enough: only ten time-slots of two hours each.
 That’s very few for a subject that is so important in a production plant.
 I have to admit that this is not where I have learnt everything I know about industrial maintenance.

 What last special advice would you give to someone wanting to study maintenance?

-Thank you to Mr Lefresne for his testimony.
+Thank you to Mr Lefresne, maintenance engineer, for his testimony.
 To be alerted of our next articles dedicated to maintenance careers, follow us on our social media!